Volume 64 Issue 12 December 2014

 The crisis in Ukraine has revealed to the world the divisions that exist throughout Europe about how the Second World War is remembered.
 Gareth Pritchard and Desislava Gancheva look at the controversial debate around wartime collaboration.

 Do war toys encourage violent behaviour and make conflict more acceptable?
 Or do they offer genuine insight into military history?
 Philip Kirby, Sean Carter and Tara Woodyer examine the evidence.

 Thomas Penn and his colleagues have embarked on a project to publish a series of short biographies of England’s and, subsequently, Britain’s monarchs.
 Why is the study of kings and queens still relevant in our less than deferential age?

 The much-loved film first appeared in theatres on December 15th, 1939.

 Brunel's crossing opened on December 8th, 1864.

-The young men who surrounded Henry III of France have been dismissed by some historians as effeminate, inconsequential sycophants.
-Robert Knecht offers a very different account of their activities and influence.
+The young men who surrounded the French king have been wrongly dismissed by some historians as effeminate, inconsequential sycophants.

 Richard Dale investigates the mysterious death of Richard Hunne in Lollards Tower at Old St Paul’s, one of the most notorious episodes of the English Reformation.